YogliB/svelte-component-template/README.md

 ## A few recommendations

-- Type your props and use [jsdoc](https://devhints.io/jsdoc) to do so (AKA let them know how to use your components but don't force them to use Typescript).
+- Type your props and use [jsdoc](https://devhints.io/jsdoc) to do so (AKA let your users know how to use your components but don't force them to use Typescript).
 - Give your users the ability to install _only_ the packages they need (hence the monorepo).
 - Minimize the use of `dependencies` in favor of `peerDependencies`.
 Using `dependencies` may cause duplicates with different versions in `node_modules` and cause issues.